wireseo/tp/docs/DeveloperGuide.md

 1. Dealing with missing/corrupted data files

-   1. Data file, `jarvis.json` is edited incorrectly manually while the program is running.
+   1. Data file, `jarvis.json` is edited incorrectly manually while the program is running.<br>
       Expected: No harm is caused.
 Once program shuts down or a new command is inputted in GUI, `jarvis.json` is rewritten as per what is correct previously.

-   1. No Internet Connection while using the program.
+   1. No Internet Connection while using the program.<br>
       Expected: No harm is caused.
 Changes are made and saved locally after the program is launched and the GUI is up.
 New modifications through using the program is still saved in `jarvis.json`.

 1. Autosave per command and on shutdown

-   1. Successful command inputted in GUI
+   1. Successful command inputted in GUI<br>
       Expected: `jarvis.json` is saved automatically after every successful command.
 Does not matter if the command affects `jarvis.json` file data or not.

-   1. Unsuccessful command inputted in GUI
+   1. Unsuccessful command inputted in GUI<br>
-      Expected: `jarvis,json` does not update or save automatically.
+      Expected: `jarvis.json` does not update or save automatically.
 The incorrect command is ignored.